nparsley/repository-2/README.md

 * User-friendly pizza review app that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.

-# HOME PAGE
+# LANDING PAGE

 <img src='nomsterhome.PNG'>

-* Nomster - Home/landing page will show the list of places that have been added by users.
+* Nomster - Landing page will show the list of places that have been added by users.
 * Each listed place will include the name, address, and description of the place added by the user.
 * The most recent (if any) comment will be shown under the place.